 Now I’m sure that if you’re like me, how the term and the DC Comics fanbase are in any way, shape or form connected, or even remotely similar blows your mind.
 It’s an egregious attack on a fanbase that is made up of men, women, children and people of all race and creed.

-I understand that in his tweet he then tried to clarify his definition of “alt-right” as being the “DC troll hive”, which in no way forgives what he did.
+I understand that in his tweet he then (tried) to clarify his definition of “alt-right” as being the “DC troll hive”, which in no way forgives what he did.
 If anything it proves he understood exactly how asinine the term is, and that using it to define a fanbase who has nothing to do with whom it actually describes is– it’s ignorance and a lack of caring for who he was talking about.

-In this current day and age where bloggers and critics are disliked by a majority of fans, it seems insane for Gonzalez to further alienate those who already don’t take him serious, but even worse to attack those who did appreciate him and what he does.
+In this current day and age where bloggers and critics are disliked by a majority of fans, it seems insane for Umberto to further alienate those who already don’t take him seriously, but even worse to attack those who did appreciate him and what he does.
 There is certainly a divide, and it’s blatantly clear that they — bloggers and critics — have absolutely no desire to fill it, or fix it.